GaryB432/venv/README.md

 ### ngenv

-Replaces a template Angular CLI enviornment file with values from `process.env`.
+Replaces a template Angular CLI environment file with values from `process.env`.
 Use this command in your build pipeline to poke values from the build-time environment into your application's environment.

 ### Options:

 ```
 -f, --configPath      the cli configuration to use [default: ".angular-cli.json"]
 -a, --appIndex        the index of the configuration's apps to use [default: 0]
--e, --env             which enviornment to process [default: "dev"]
+-e, --env             which environment to process [default: "dev"]
 -r, --rename          use a new name for the processed environment file
--s, --save            save enviornment files before processing
+-s, --save            save environment files before processing
 --prod                use the prod environment, equivalent to --e prod
 -h, --help            show help
 -v, --version         current version